Team talking about sustainable business operations

 • 61% would leave their bank if it was linked to any social or environmental harm – even if they provided the best offers.

-• 40% of banks that implement sustainability initiatives report an increase in cost savings, customer retention and business growth.
+• 40% of banks that implement sustainability initiatives report an increase in cost savings, customer retention, and business growth.

 What Are The Next Steps For Financial Services?

-Digitisation To Prevent Deforestation
+Digitisation to Prevent Deforestation

 Statistics show that in the past 40 years, a forest area the size of Europe has been cut down, with 42% of all global wood harvested to make paper.